 The History of The Joint Commission

-Every 39 days accreditation is due for renewal and to ensure that the highest standards are being met on a consistent basis all of the surveys are unannounced.
-Anyone can pass a test when they have 2-weeks to prepare for it but it takes a solid and exceptional drug rehab to be in fit condition to pass the strict standards of JCAHO 365 days a year.
-After further investigation, it was determined that the treatment center Jimmy attended was at one time JCAHO accredited, but they were unable to raise their standards daily and failed their second survey.
+Every 39 days accreditation is due for renewal.
+To ensure facilities are meeting these standards, the surveys happen at random times.
+Anyone can pass a test when they have 2-weeks to prepare for it.
+But it takes a reliable and exceptional drug rehab to be in proper condition to pass the strict standards of JCAHO 365 days a year.

 The first of these benefits is that the Joint Commission provides a guidepost and framework for how to structure and manage a drug rehab.
-By offering a guide book on organizational structure it ensures that treatment centers for drug and alcohol abuse adhere to policy’s that benefit the patients and prevents over enthusiastic and eccentric business owners with no mental health experience from dictating unproven treatment methods and modalities.
+By offering a guide book on the organizational structure, it ensures that treatment centers for drug and alcohol abuse adhere to policies that benefit the patients and prevents over-enthusiastic and eccentric business owners with no mental health experience from dictating unproven treatment methods and modalities.

 3. Ongoing Support and Resources